cthompto/Landmarks/README.md

 ### ← README.md

-This file, which contains an explanation of the porject at large and the files within.
+This file, which contains an explanation of the project at large and the files within.

 ### ← index.html